chrislemke/ChatFred/README.md

 #### **`ChatFred_ChatGPT.csv`** 📄
 Your full conversation with ChatGPT is stored in the file `ChatFred_ChatGPT.csv` in the workflow's data directory.
 This file is needed so ChatGPT can access prior parts of its conversation with you.
 And to provide the history.

-To remove this file just tell ChatGPT to `forget everything`.
+To remove this file just tell ChatGPT to `forget me`.

 ### Text generation with InstructGPT 🤖
 Instruct models are optimized to follow single-turn instructions.
 Ada is the fastest model, while Davinci is the most powerful.
 Code-Davinci and Code-Cushman are optimized for code completion.